Bernie Worrell: 1980s

-When Parliament-Funkadelic took a hiatus from touring in the early 1980s, Worrell was recruited, along with other musicians from differing musical genres such as guitarist Adrian Belew, to perform and record with Talking Heads.
-Worrell's experience and feel for different arrangements enhanced the overall sound of the band.
-Though he never officially joined Talking Heads, he was a de facto member of the group for most of the '80s, appearing on one of their studio albums, several solo albums, and two tours until they officially disbanded in 1991.
-Worrell can be seen in the band's concert film Stop Making Sense.
-Notably, Worrell was invited to perform with Talking Heads as part of their 2002 induction into the Rock and Roll Hall of Fame.
+In the early 80s, while P-Funk was on a hiatus from touring, Worrell was recruited to record and perform with Talking Heads, along with other musicians, such as guitarists Alex Weir and Adrian Belew.
+Worrell's experience and feel for different arrangements enhanced the overall sound of the band during their groundbreaking Stop Making Sense era.
+Though he never officially joined Talking Heads, he was a de facto member of the group for most of the '80s.
+He appeared on their 1982 live album The Name of This Band Is Talking Heads and on their 1983 breakthrough album Speaking in Tongues, which Rolling Stone's David Fricke credited as "the album that finally obliterates the thin line separating arty white pop music and deep black funk."

+He also toured with the band, performing in their iconic 1984 concert film Stop Making Sense.
+Directed by Jonathan Demme, the film is considered one of the best live music documentaries of all time.
+Frontman David Byrne once said "Bernie changed the way I think about music, and the way I think about life."

+Talking Heads officially disbanded in 1991, Worrell was invited to perform with them as part of their 2002 induction into the Rock and Roll Hall of Fame.

 In 1983, Worrell provided keyboard parts for Mtume's hit song "Juicy Fruit".

-Worrell co-produced Fred Schneider's 1984 solo album Fred Schneider and the Shake Society and played keyboards and synthesizers on some of the album's tracks.
+In 1984, Worrell co-produced Fred Schneider's solo album Fred Schneider and the Shake Society and played keyboards and synthesizers on some of the album's tracks.

-In 1987 he appeared on the critically acclaimed solo release Casual Gods by Jerry Harrison of Talking Heads.
-The LP contained the US Album Rock Tracks chart hit "Rev It Up", which reached number seven and appeared in the movie "Something Wild".
+In 1987, he appeared on Casual Gods, the critically acclaimed solo release from Jerry Harrison of Talking Heads.
+The LP featured the U.S. Album Rock Tracks chart hit "Rev It Up," which reached number seven and appeared in the film Something Wild.
 He worked with Jerry Harrison on his other releases also.